Cancer is the uncontrolled growth of abnormal cells in the body. Cancerous cells are also called malignant cells.

 - Biopsy of the tumor

-- Blood tests (which look for chemicals such as tumor markers)
+- Blood tests (which look for chemicals called tumor markers that can be elevated or abnormal with certain types of cancer)

 - Bone marrow biopsy (for lymphoma or leukemia)